This article provides information on arrests, arrest warrants and search warrants.

-An arrest is the act of depriving a person of his or her liberty, usually in relation to the investigation and prevention of crime.
-Once the decision has been made that an arrest is warrant, the police typically restrain the individual and then place handcuffs on them.
-The handcuffs are usually placed with the hands behind the body to make it more difficult for the individual to use their hands toward physical violence or escape.
-Handcuffing is done even if the individual is not being violent at the time.
-The individual is then asked to stand or sit in a particular area or they are placed in the back of the police vehicle.
+An arrest is defined as the act of depriving a person of his or her liberty, usually in relation to the investigation and prevention of crime.
+Once the decision has been made that an arrest is warranted, a police officer will explain to the individual that they are being arrested.
+At this time, they will begin reading them their rights, according to the Miranda procedures.

-In situations where only one or two people are being detained, a typical police squad car is used.
+In situations where only one or two people are being detained, a typical police squad car is used to hold or transport the individuals.
 If more than two people are being detained, the law enforcement officers will either use multiple squad cars or bring in a paddy wagon, which is a police van.
-After being loaded into the car or the van, they are driven to the police station, or local jail, processed, booked and either released or incarcerated.
-If the individual is released, the the police may issue a “notice to appear”, specifying where and when a suspect is to appear for their arraignment.
+After being loaded into the car or the van, they are driven to the jurisdiction’s police station, or local jail, processed, and booked.
+Depending on the severity of the crime, they will either be released or incarcerated.
+If the individual is released, the the police may issue a “notice to appear”, specifying where and when a suspect is required to appear in court for their arraignment.
 If the crime warrants, the individual usually remains incarcerated for a period of time pending a judicial bail determination or an arraignment.

 Arrest Warrants and Search Warrants Issuance and Procedures

 Most often, the term warrant refers to a specific type of authorization.
-Warrant usually refers to a writ issued by a competent legal officer, usually a judge or magistrate, which commands an otherwise illegal act that would violate individual rights and affords the person executing the writ protection from damages if the act is performed.
+Warrant usually refers to a writ issued by a competent legal officer, most often a judge or magistrate, which commands an otherwise illegal act that would violate individual rights and affords the person executing the writ protection from damages if the act is performed.

 What is an arrest warrant?